remove dead link

 Managing membership requests

-If you've chosen the moderated membership policy, Launchpad will email you whenever someone applies to join.
+If you've chosen the moderated or delegated membership policy, Launchpad will email you whenever someone applies to join.

 The email tells you: